-Vote Protectors have an impact: During the 2020 Primary Election, Vote Protectors sounded the alarm when a precinct in Bertie County, NC ran out of ballots.
+Vote Protectors have a BIG impact: During the 2020 Primary Election, Vote Protectors sounded the alarm when a precinct in Bertie County, NC ran out of ballots.
 Their work allowed us to fight for — and win — an extension to keep the polls open that evening.
 Without that Vote Protector on the ground, hundreds of voters could have been disenfranchised.

 Vote Protectors (otherwise known as poll monitors) serve as our “eyes and ears on the ground” at voting sites across North Carolina.
 They help voters who encounter problems at the polls and ensure that every polling place is running as it should — sounding the alarm when something isn’t right.